Some Really Cool Reasons to Become a Volunteer

-Have a great time with a very fun high energy group, you will set the welcoming tone for all the tournament volunteers, greeting them during orientations and having the opportunity to help fellow volunteers get ready for their experience by organizing the uniforms and volunteer packages (credentials, parking passes, information guide and other items) for those volunteers registered after June 15th.
-Then be on hand during Orientation and Tournament Week to check them in, provide their package, answer questions, etc. and get the volunteers off to a great Boeing Classic Tournament Week experience with your friendly face!
+Having a great time with a very fun high energy group, you will set the welcoming tone for all the tournament volunteers, greeting them during orientations and having the opportunity to help fellow volunteers get ready for their experience by organizing the uniforms and volunteer packages (credentials, parking passes, information guide and other items) for those volunteers registered after June 15th.
+Then be on hand during Orientation and Tournament Week to check them in, provide their volunteer package, answer questions, etc. and get the volunteers off to a great Boeing Classic Tournament Week experience with your friendly face!
 The Volunteer Orientation date is tentatively scheduled for August 11th at The Club at Snoqualmie Ridge.

-Requirement: Volunteer Support Operations Volunteers must register for and work a minimum of two shifts on the Volunteer Uniform Committee.
+Requirement: Volunteer Uniform Volunteers must register for and work a minimum of two shifts on the Volunteer Uniform Committee.